Panoramic views from Attic Monachil Granada

-The attic has a linvingroom with a sofa-bed, one kitchen, one small attic where there is one double bed, and one single bed.
+The attic has a linvingroom with a sofa-bed, one kitchen, one small attic where there is one double bed.
 The attic is located in the top of a stone house, there are 2 stairs to get there, there is not an elevator.
 Not suitable for people with impaired mobility.

 |Further details outdoors|